The Best Deadlift Program for Beginners

-- 2 sets of a rep range of 4 to 8 reps with 160 pounds or 80% of your 1RM.
+- Three sets of a rep range of 4 to 6 reps with 160 pounds starting with 75% of your 1RM.

-Weeks 10 – 12 of Your Deadlift Program
+Weeks 2 – 6 of Your Deadlift Program

-- Start your work sets at a new weight using a rep scheme of 4 reps and build up to 8 reps.
-Then you can increase your deadlift weight again.
+- Start your work sets at a new weight using a rep scheme of 4 reps and build up to 6 reps.

 Take a Break

-It is not a bad idea to schedule a break of 1 week after every 12 weeks of deadlifting.
+It is not a bad idea to schedule a break of 1 week after every 6 or 12 weeks of deadlifting.